LarryTheFatCat/Password-Generator/README.md

 # Things in it.

-- 156 char limit (can be below 156 but nothing above)
+- 156 char limit (Can be changeable, just check line 62)
 - MessageDialog option for when it creates the output
-- Copies the output to clipboard
+- Stores the output to clipboard
-- Creates a text file containing the output
+- Creates a text file that stores the output

 # Todo
 - Include special chars for the output

 # Credit

-- LazzzyJava for helping with copying to clipboard :)
+- LazzzyJava for helping with storing the output into your clipboard :)
 - https://www.geeksforgeeks.org/java-swing-jdialog-examples/ for some info
-- https://stackoverflow.com/questions/11496700/how-to-use-printwriter-and-file-classes-in-java Discovered printwriter but forgot about it lol, this helped a lot...
+- https://stackoverflow.com/questions/11496700/how-to-use-printwriter-and-file-classes-in-java Discovered PrintWriter but forgot about it lol, this helped a lot
-- Larry cuz he's my cat :)